CSCfi/csc-user-guide/docs/support/tutorials/ml-multi.md

         training_data=train_dataset)
     ```

-4. Modify training loop to use the DeepSpeed engine:
+4. Modify the training loop to use the DeepSpeed engine:

     ```python
     for batch in train_loader: